-A good example of a managed care plan is an HMO (Health Maintenance Organization).
+A good example of a managed care plan is a Health Maintenance Organization (HMO).
 HMOs closely manage your care.
 Your cost is lowest with an HMO.
 You are limited to seeing providers in a small local network, which also helps keep costs low.
 You are also required to have a Primary Care Provider (PCP) who coordinates all your care.
-There are a few other common health plans that fall into this category, as well.
+There are a few other common health plans that fall into this category as well.

 What is a managed care organization?

-A managed care organization or MCO is a health care company or a health plan that is focused on managed care as a model to limit costs, while keeping quality of care high.
+A managed care organization (MCO) is a health care company or a health plan that is focused on managed care as a model to limit costs, while keeping quality of care high.

 What are the features of managed care plans?

 The following are the most common characteristics included in many popular health insurance plans.
-They are examples of managed care:
+These are examples of managed care: